SESN, GNRC & PYPL - Bronstein, Gewirtz & G... | INN

-SESN, GNRC & PYPL – Bronstein, Gewirtz & Grossman, LLC Reminds Shareholders of Class Actions and Lead Plaintiff Deadlines
+SESN, GNRC & PYPL – Bronstein, Gewirtz & Grossman, LLC Reminds Investors of Class Actions and Lead Plaintiff Deadlines

-Attorney Advertising–Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
-You can review a copy of the Complaints by visiting the links below or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss, you can …

-Attorney Advertising–Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
-You can review a copy of the Complaints by visiting the links below or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss, you can request that the Court appoint you as lead plaintiff.
-Your ability to share in any recovery doesn’t require that you serve as a lead plaintiff.
-A lead plaintiff acts on behalf of all other class members in directing the litigation.
-The lead plaintiff can select a law firm of its choice.
-An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.

 Class Period: December 21, 2020 – August 17, 2021